kquirapas/solana-native-typescript/README.md

 After years of developing with `Solana` I have developed a personal template of my workflow.

+# Prerequisite

+- Docker

 # Features

 - Verifiable Builds with Docker

-- Deterministic Deploys with Docker
+- Deterministic Tests and Deploys with Containerized Rust, Solana, and Anchor

 - Typescript testing with Jest and Babel